 Our Historic Facilities

 We are proud to be part of the preservation of downtown Little Rock’s beautiful MacArthur Park Historic District.
-The four buildings in which DD&F Consulting Group reside are all historically significant to the district and all hold an interesting bit of history within their walls.
+The four buildings that serve as the offices of DD&F Consulting Group are historically significant to the district and hold an interesting bit of history within their walls.

-409 East Sixth Street was built in 1904, owned by Walter Nash and named the Nash House.
-This house was designed for Walter Nash by the architect Charles L. Thompson using a Colonial Revival style.
+Owned by Walter Nash, the building at 409 East Sixth Street was constructed in 1904 and named the Nash House.
+It was designed for Walter Nash by the architect Charles L. Thompson using a Colonial Revival style.
 Walter Nash came to Little Rock as a railroad conductor, started a real estate business and fashioned the Nash House into a residential rental property.

-411 East Sixth Street, named the Seimer House, was built in the time frame between 1885 and 1887, and was owned by C.F.
+411 East Sixth Street, named the Seimer House, was built between 1885 and 1887 and was owned by C.F.
 Penzel.
-This house was built with a very plain version of Queen Anne style.
-William Woodruff, the founder and editor of the territory's first newspaper, the Arkansas Gazette, originally owned the property at 411 East Sixth Street.
+The house was designed to mirror a plain version of the Queen Anne style.
+William Woodruff, the founder and editor of the territory's first newspaper, the Arkansas Gazette, originally owned the property.